 A great way to waste a lot of time and effort is to change locations frequently.
 Generally staying 2+ nights in any one place will give you some time there, racing through with one night won’t.
 One constant on the Facebook groups is people who seem to feel that they should plan every second of their trip.
 They also get bonus points for planning things that are geographically distant from each other.
 For instance, they are going to Versailles in the morning the Louvre after lunch and Montmartre in the evening.
 Pick a neighborhood, spend some time there.
 No more than one museum in a day.

 The Eiffel Tower: What can I say??
 You are going to do this anyway, but it is a great way to get pickpocketed, waste most of a day waiting in line and with little reward.
 Go for it!
+Really the Montparnasse tower has a better view and rarely requires a wait.

-Cell phones:
+Cell Phones:

 Another great way to really complicate your trip is to save money on roaming charges by not having a working cell phone.
 Many of you made the penny wise, pound foolish, mistake of buying your cell phone through your carrier so it is locked.
 This means that unless you unlock it, you are stuck with your carriers outrageous roaming charges.
 (Not you T Mobile and Google Fi customers) If you do have an unlocked phone, it is incredibly inexpensive to use an eSim.
 You will want to have google maps, the Bonjour RATP app, SNCF connect app, the G7 taxi app Transit app, and of course WhatsApp, Skype and so on.
 For how to use an eSim see my tutorial here: eSims